opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

     2. Do one of the following:

-    - Choose Cells > Clone.
+    - Choose Cells > **Clone**.

-    - Right-click in the selection and choose Clone from the menu that opens.
+    - Right-click in the selection and choose **Clone** from the menu that opens.

-    3. Enter a name for the Cone Level and press OK to confirm.
+    3. Enter a **Level Name:** and press **OK** to confirm.

 .. _using_onion_skin:

 Using Onion Skin
 ----------------
-If you want to view more than one level drawing at the same time in the viewer as reference when you create drawings, or you want to check the animation, you can activate the onion skin mode.
+If you want to view more than one level drawing at the same time in the Viewer as reference when you create drawings, or you want to check the animation, you can activate the Onion Skin mode.

-The onion skin is available both in the  and in the level strip according to where the cursor showing the current frame is displayed, as the onion skin can be activated starting from the cursor and managed in the frame number column.
+The Onion Skin is available both in the Xsheet/Timeline and in the Level Strip, according to where the cursor showing the current frame is displayed, as the onion skin can be activated starting from the cursor and managed in the frame number column/bar.

-When a frame of the level strip is selected, the onion skin refers to the current level only, referring to the sequence of the full animation level as it was created.
+When a frame of the Level Strip is selected, the onion skin applies to the *current level* only, referring to the sequence of the full animation level as it was created.

-When a cell of the  is selected, the onion skin refers to the current level according to how the drawing sequence is edited in the scene, including movements and transformations performed thanks to the object animation (see  :ref:`Animating Objects <animating_objects>`  ), while the rest of the scene related to the current frame will be visible as is.
-If you want you can also extend the onion skin to the whole content of the , to allow references to all the animated or moving elements in the scene as well.
+When a cell of the Xsheet/Timeline is selected, the onion skin applies to the current level, according to how the drawing sequence is exposed in the scene, including movements and transformations performed thanks to the object animation (see  :ref:`Animating Objects <animating_objects>`  ), while the rest of the scene in the current frame will be visible as usual.
+If you want, you can also extend the onion skin to the whole content of the Xsheet/Timeline, to allow references to all of the animated or moving elements in the scene as well.

-The relative onion skin mode displays frames in relation to the position of the current frame.
-For instance you can activate the frame previous to the current one, and every time you change the current frame, the previous frame will be displayed in onion skin mode.
+The *relative* Onion Skin mode displays frames in relation to the position of the current frame.
+For instance you can activate the frame previous to the current one, and every time you change the current frame, the previous frame will be displayed.

-The fixed onion skin mode displays the selected frame independently from the current frame.
-For instance you can activate frame 5, and every time you change the current frame, frame 5 will be displayed in onion skin mode.
+The *fixed* Onion Skin mode displays the selected frame independently from the current frame.
+For instance you can activate frame 5, and every time you change the current frame, frame 5 will be displayed in Onion Skin mode.

-The way images are displayed in onion skin mode can be customized in the Preferences dialog: it is possible to define the Paper Thickness, to set a color correction for previous frames and one for following frames, and to display Toonz levels with lines only.
+The way images are displayed in Onion Skin mode can be customized in the Preferences pane.
+It's possible to define the **Paper Thickness**, to set an independent color correction for previous and following frames, and to **Display Lines Only** for Toonz Vector and Toonz Raster.

-.. tip:: **To activate frames in relative onion skin mode:**

-    1. Click and drag the small squared markers available on the left of the current frame cursor.
-If you drag up you will display previous images, if you drag down you will display following images.

-    2. Once you have activated the relative onion skin, clicking the marker related to each frame lets you decide which frame to hide or show.
-Click and drag automatically hides or shows a series of frame.

-.. tip:: **To activate or deactivate frames in fixed onion skin mode:**
+.. tip:: **To activate or deactivate frames in Relative Onion Skin mode:**

     Do one of the following:

-    - In the , click the squared markers appearing in ghost mode on the left of the frame column.
+    - In the Xsheet, click the small romboid markers available to the left of the frames column (or above the frame bar in the Timeline).
 Click and drag automatically activates or deactivates a series of frames.

-    - In the level strip, click in the white area on the top left of the strip frames.
+    - In the Level Strip, click the small circular markers available to the left of the strip frames.
 Click and drag automatically activates or deactivates a series of frames.

-.. tip:: **To deactivate or activate again the onion skin mode:**
+.. tip:: **To activate or deactivate frames in Fixed Onion Skin mode:**

     Do one of the following:

+    - In the Xsheet, click the small ghosted romboid markers available to the very left of the frames column (or above the frame bar in the Timeline).
+Click and drag automatically activates or deactivates a series of frames.

+    - In the Level Strip, click the small ghosted circular markers available to the very left of the strip frames.
+Click and drag automatically activates or deactivates a series of frames.

+.. tip:: **To Deactivate (or Activate again) the Onion Skin mode:**

+    Do one of the following:

-    - Click in the area on the left of the current frame cursor, where two squares are visible.
-Click again in the same area to display again the previous onion skin configuration.
+    - Double-click over the big circle to the left of the current frame cursor.
+Double-click again to activate it back.

-    - Right-click in the viewer, or in the frame column of the  and level strip, and choose Deactivate Onion Skin or Activate Onion Skin in the menu that opens.
+    - Right-click in the Viewer or in the frames column/bar of the Xsheet/Timeline, and choose **Deactivate Onion Skin** or **Activate Onion Skin** in the menu that opens.

-.. note:: The first time you click in the area on the left of the current frame cursor you will activate a default onion skin mode, showing the previous three frames in relative onion skin mode.
+     .. note:: The first time you activate Onion Skin mode by Right-clicking in the Viewer or the Xsheet/Timeline frames column/bar, a default relative onion skin mode activates, showing the previous three frames.

-.. tip:: **To extend the onion skin to the whole  content:**
+.. tip:: **To Extend the onion skin to the Whole Scene Content:**

-    1. Activate the onion skin in .
+    1. Activate the onion skin in the Xsheet/Timeline.

-    2. Right-click in the viewer, or in the frame column of the , and choose Extend Onion Skin to Scene from the menu that opens.
+    2. Right-click in the Viewer or in the frame column/bar of the Xsheet/Timeline, and choose **Extend Onion Skin to Scene** from the menu that opens.

-.. tip:: **To limit the onion skin to the current level:**
+.. tip:: **To Limit the onion skin to the Current Level:**

-    Right-click in the viewer, or in the frame column of the , and choose Limit Onion Skin to Level from the menu that opens.
+    Right-click in the Viewer or in the frame column/bar of the Xsheet/Timeline, and choose **Limit Onion Skin to Level** from the menu that opens.

 .. tip:: **To customize the way images are displayed in onion skin mode:**

-    1. Choose File > Preferences > Onion Skin.
+    1. Choose File > Preferences > **Onion Skin**.

     2. Do any of the following:

-    - Set a value for the Paper Thickness; the lower the value, the more transparent the drawings displayed in onion skin mode.
+    - Set a value for the **Paper Thickness** parameter; the lower the value, the more transparent the drawings displayed in Onion Skin mode will be.

-    - Use the Previous Frames Correction to set a color for displaying previous frames.
+    - Use the **Previous Frames Correction** to set a color for displaying previous frames.

-    - Use the Following Frames Correction to set a color for displaying following frames.
+    - Use the **Following Frames Correction** to set a color for displaying following frames.

-    - Activate the Display Lines Only option to display Toonz levels with lines only.
+    - Activate the **Display Lines Only** option to display Toonz Vector or Toonz Raster levels with lines only.

 .. _using_the_shift_and_trace:

 Using Shift and Trace
 ---------------------
-The shift and trace function can help you in the creation of animated levels as you were drawing on paper with the light table; in fact it allows you to use the previous and the next drawing as reference when you insert an inbetween or a break down.
+The **Shift and Trace** function can help you in the creation of animated levels as if you were drawing on paper using a light table; in fact it allows you to use the previous and next key drawings as references, while you insert an inbetween or a break down.

-It possible to temporary move and rotate the drawings you want to use as reference to fit the position where you want to draw the inbetween one.
-It is also possible to automatically set the position of the reference drawings creating and editing a path of action line.
+It's possible to temporary move and rotate the drawings you want to use as reference, to fit the position where you want to draw the inbetween.
+It's also possible to automatically set the position of the reference drawings creating and editing a path of action line.

-To better check the new drawing and the animation you can toggle the shift and trace visualization on the viewer.
+To better check the new drawing and the animation, you can toggle the Shift and Trace visualization on or off the Viewer.

-.. tip:: **To enter the shift and trace view:**
+.. tip:: **To enter the Shift and Trace view:**

-    1. Position the frame cursor on the frame where you want to draw the inbetweening drawing.
+    1. Position the frame cursor on the frame where you want to draw the inbetween drawing.

-    2. Enable View > Shift and Trace: the previous and next drawing will be visualized.
+    2. Enable View > **Shift and Trace**; the previous and next drawings will be visualized.

-.. tip:: **To edit the position of the reference drawings:**
+.. tip:: **To Edit the Position of the reference drawings:**

     1. Position the frame cursor where you want to draw the inbetween drawing and sketch the path of action line beteween your reference points.

-    2. Activate View > Edit Shift.
+    2. Activate View > **Edit Shift**.

-    3. Click on the drawing you want to reposition: the related bounding box will be displayed.
+    3. Click on the drawing you want to reposition; the related bounding box will be displayed.

     4. Do any of the following:

-    - Click and drag anywhere to move the reference drawing.
+    - Click and drag *anywhere* to **move** the reference drawing.

-    - Click and drag any corner handle to rotate the reference drawing.
+    - Click and drag *any corner handle* to **rotate** the reference drawing.

-    - Click and drag the center handle to change the center of rotation.
+    - Click and drag *the center handle* to change the **center of rotation**.

     5. Repeat the same steps on the second reference drawing.

-.. tip:: **To automatically edit the position of the reference drawings:**
+.. tip:: **To automatically Edit the Position of the reference drawings:**

     1. Position the frame cursor where you want to draw the inbetween drawing and sketch the path of action line beteween your reference points.

-    2. Activate View > Edit Shift.
+    2. Activate View > **Edit Shift**.

-    3. Ctrl-click and drag to create a path from the reference point in the first drawing to the reference point in the second one.
+    3. Ctrl-click and drag to create a path, from the reference point in the first drawing, to the reference point in the second one.
 The starting and the ending points will be overlapped at the center of the path.

-    4. Click and drag the handle along the path to change the shape of the path: the reference drawings will move according to the handle position and rotate according to the path shape modification.
+    4. Click and drag the handle along the path to change its shape; the reference drawings will move according to the handle position and rotate according to the path shape modification.

-    5. If needed use the bounding box handles to fix the rotation of the reference drawing.
+    5. If needed, use the bounding box handles to fix the rotation of the reference drawing.

 .. note:: Clicking and dragging one of the reference drawings will remove the path of action line.

-.. tip:: **To toggle the shift:**
+.. tip:: **To Toggle the Shift and Trace visualization:**

-    Activate View > No Shift to toggle the visualization of the reference drawings in their original position.
+    Activate View > **No Shift** to toggle the visualization of the reference drawings back to their original position.

-.. tip:: **To reset the position of the reference drawings:**
+.. tip:: **To Reset the position of the reference drawings:**

-    Choose the View > Reset Shift command.
+    Choose the View > **Reset Shift** command.

-.. tip:: **To create an inbetween drawing using the shift and trace:**
+.. tip:: **To Create an inbetween drawing using the Shift and Trace feature:**

     1. Create the first key drawing.

-    2. Create the second key drawings.
+    2. Create the second key drawing.

     3. Select the cell where you want to create the inbetween drawing.

-    4. Activate View > Shift and Trace.
+    4. Activate View > **Shift and Trace**.

     5. Sketch the path of action line beteween your reference points.

-    6. Activate View > Edit Shift and edit the position of the reference drawings.
+    6. Activate View > **Edit Shift** and edit the position of the reference drawings.

     7. Create the inbetween drawing.